gcarstoiu/moode-customisations/README.md

 A set of write-ups and installer scripts for six customisations built on top of [moOde audio player](https://moodeaudio.org) 10.3.2 on a Raspberry Pi.
-Everything here was developed and verified on one real system (Pi 5, HiFiBerry DAC+ HD, 1280x800 touchscreen) between 2026-08-27 and 2026-08-29, then written up and genericised for sharing.
+Everything here was developed and verified on one real system (Pi 4, HiFiBerry DAC2 HD, 1280x800 touchscreen) between 2026-08-27 and 2026-08-29, then written up and genericised for sharing.
 See `OVERVIEW.md` for what problem each piece solves and why it might be useful to you; see `CREDITS.md` for the upstream projects